 Pumpkin Pie Oatmeal Crumb Bars

 This is the first time I tried a combination of oats and pumpkin.
 What took me so long?!
 The flavors are such a natural complement to each other, and the texture contrast between the oat crumb and the silky smooth pumpkin pie filling is fantastic.
-The top is nice and crunchy, then you get to the creamy pie layer, followed up by the firm crust.
-I may or may not have eaten multiple pieces when I originally cut into them.
-Oops!
+The top is nice and crunchy, then you get to the creamy pie layer, followed by the firm crust.

 These bars have got me in the mood to plan a Thanksgiving menu!
 Do you have any pumpkin recipe requests for this fall?